Neogyromitra caroliniana

 Gyromitra caroliniana Mushroom Profile by FUNGIWOMAN - Edibility and Taste

-G. caroliniana mushrooms are conditionally edible provided you prepare and cook them properly.
-However, because they belong to the Gyromitra genus that contains G. esculenta that is responsible for many poisonings, some resulting in death, they remain controversial and only for expert mushroom hunters.
+N. caroliniana mushrooms are conditionally edible provided you prepare and cook them properly.
+However, since they are part of Gyromitra sensu lato that contains G. esculenta that is responsible for many poisonings, some resulting in death, they remain controversial and only for expert mushroom hunters.

 However, unlike amatoxins, which are thermostable and resist changes due to heat, gyromitrin can largely be removed by parboiling.
 If you boil the mushrooms twice, rinsing them and changing the liquid in between, more than 99% of the gyromitrin will be released into the water, making the mushrooms safe to eat without acute toxicity.
 Because gyromitrin is not stable and begins to break down spontaneously at room temperature, drying is also one way to reduce toxicity, although it's not as effective: between 30-71% of MMH still remains in [G. esculenta] mushrooms after drying and dried G. esculenta mushrooms are commonly used as food even though they may still contain 3 mg/kg of gyromitrin.

-This is how G. esculenta and other Gyromitra species have been eaten for centuries in Europe.
-In the Czech Republic, G. esculenta was sold in markets until 1950's, but occasional poisonings after eating this mushroom eventually ended that practice.10 Now, Czech mushroom field guides caution that all Gyromitra species may contain toxins and therefore recommend parboiling before preparing any dish.
+This is how G. esculenta has been eaten for centuries in Europe.
+In the Czech Republic, G. esculenta was sold in markets until 1950's, but occasional poisonings after eating this mushroom eventually ended that practice.10 Now, Czech mushroom field guides caution that all Gyromitra (sensu lato) species may contain toxins and therefore recommend parboiling before preparing any dish.
 In Finland, you can buy G. esculenta both fresh and dried in stores.
-In Russia, G. esculenta and other Gyromitra species have always been considered conditionally edible after parboiling.
+In Russia, G. esculenta and other Gyromitra (sensu lato) species have always been considered conditionally edible after parboiling.

-The edibility of Gyromitra species is determined by two major aspects:
+The edibility of Gyromitra (sensu lato) species is determined by two major aspects:

 • Proper preparation (parboiling or drying) reduces the amount of toxins.